andrewT60/Getting-And-Cleaning-Data/CodeBook.md

 ## Appendix

-From the {\tt features_info.txt} file that came with the original data set
+It is taken from the {\tt features_info.txt} file that came with the original data set It contains details on the meaning of the features, how some of the data are being collected and the values of the parameters related in the process and how some of the quantities are being calculated.

+### Excerpts from features_info,txt file

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.